Print

 1. Preheat the oven to 180C Fan.
 Generously butter a 23cm (9-inch) round springform tin with butter and line the base with non-stick baking paper.
 Set aside.

-3. Once the chocolate-butter is melted, smooth and glossy, sift in the cocoa powder and salt.
+3. Once you've got a smooth, glossy mixture, pop a sieve over the bowl and sift in the cocoa powder and salt.
 Stir until smooth.
 Set aside.

 4. Separate the eggs, putting the whites into the bowl of a stand mixer and the yolks into another large bowl.